Wimnet/flexicon_orbit/README.md

-# Columbia FlexICoN project on the ORBIT testbed
+# Columbia FlexICoN project in the Open-Access ORBIT testbed

-## Introduction
+This it the GitHub page for the [Columbia Full-Duplex Wireless: From Integrated Circuits (IC) to Networks (FlexICoN) project](http://flexicon.ee.columbia.edu/).

 ### Paper
 Our Gen-1 RF Canceller is install with `node11-10` in the ORBIT main grid.
 This node is equipped with a USRP N210 SDR.
 For more information, please read